-The interest rate on the Bonds will initially be 2.000% per annum.
+The interest rate on the Bonds will initially be 2.625% per annum.
 However, the interest rate will be reset on each Subsequent Fixed Interest Payment Date such that from (and including) the First Call Date, the applicable per annum interest rate will be equal to the sum of the applicable 5-year Mid Swap Rate on the relevant Coupon Determination Date immediately preceding the relevant Subsequent Fixed Interest Payment Date and the Initial Margin.
-The interest rate following any Subsequent Fixed Interest Payment Date that applies immediately prior such Subsequent Fixed Interest rate that applies immediately prior such Subsequent Fixed Interest rate that applies immediately prior such Subsequent Fixed Interest Payment Date, which could affect the amount of any interest payments under the Bonds and thus the market value of the Bonds.
+The interest rate following any Subsequent Fixed Interest Payment Date may be less than the initial interest rate and/or the interest rate that applies immediately prior such Subsequent Fixed Interest Payment Date, which could affect the amount of any interest payments under the Bonds and thus the market value of the Bonds.